carlos-lopez-garces/carlos-lopez-garces.github.io/_cis5600/cis5600-half-edge-mesh.md

 no_groups: true
 ---

-In this project, we wrote code for importing .obj meshes and converting them to a [half-edge mesh data-structure](https://en.wikipedia.org/wiki/Doubly_connected_edge_list){:target="_blank"} that supports arbitrary edge splitting, face triangulation, and [Catmull-Clark subdivision](https://en.wikipedia.org/wiki/Catmull%E2%80%93Clark_subdivision_surface){:target="_blank"} (mesh smoothing).
+In this project, I wrote code for importing .obj meshes and converting them to a [half-edge mesh data-structure](https://en.wikipedia.org/wiki/Doubly_connected_edge_list){:target="_blank"} that supports arbitrary edge splitting, face triangulation, and [Catmull-Clark subdivision](https://en.wikipedia.org/wiki/Catmull%E2%80%93Clark_subdivision_surface){:target="_blank"} (mesh smoothing).

 A half-edge datastructure encodes mesh adjacency and connectivity, requires constant-size storage, enforces proper topology, and can be traversed starting from any arbitrary component (face, vertex, or half-edge).